AmirMohammad2003/not-react/README.md

-### My blind attempt to bulid something like react to actually understand how they work (or at least try)
+### My blind attempt build a web framework to actually understand how they work (or at least try)